Sit Pretty and Teach Happy: The Best Office Chairs for Teachers Who Work from Home

 - Rolling Wheels: It is really nice to have a chair that rolls so you can move it around if needed.
 This comes in handy when you need to demonstrate “to kick” and want to show how to kick a soccer ball.
 You can roll the chair away and really give yourself some space to be theatrical, which keeps learners engaged.

 - A Backrest: You want to be able to lean back and have your back supported.
 However, you also don’t want an unsightly backrest (like a gaming chair) that could visually distract from your face.
 You don’t want to look like you are reclining!
 Parents, in particular, want to see that you are very alert.
 It is best if they cannot see the chair back at all.
 This chair does a good job of having a rest that is big enough to support your lumbar area, but low enough that the student cannot see it.

 Finally, you can really invest in yourself and splurge on the Alefjall chair.

 First of all, it is beautiful and comes in three colors.
 Then, both the seat and back are tilt- and height-adjustable.

 I once taught while sitting on the floor of a bathroom of an Airbnb in the Swiss Alps while my laptop was perched on the toilet.
 (It was the quietest place I could find and the ethernet cable box was in there too, strangely.)
-So, I know the vast difference between a make do set up and a dedicated teaching space with a the best esl desk and chair set possible.
+So, I know the vast difference between a make-do setup and a dedicated teaching space with the best esl desk and chair set possible.
 Invest in a good chair: your students deserve it.